Ocean State Innovations Acquires Cloud9 Fabrics

 New Export Orders†

-ISM®’s New Export Orders Index registered 47.6 percent in March, 2.3 percentage points lower than the February reading of 49.9 percent.
-“The New Export Orders Index contracted in March for the eighth consecutive month after 25 straight months in expansion territory.
-Comments supported improved order levels from China and Europe, but activity remains weak,” says Fiore.
+ISM®’s New Export Orders Index registered 49.8 percent in April, 2.2 percentage points higher than the March reading of 47.6 percent.
+“The New Export Orders Index contracted in April for the ninth consecutive month after 25 straight months in expansion territory, but the index registers near parity with the month of February.
+Comments supported improved order levels from China and Europe, but as was the case in March, activity remains weak,” says Fiore.

-Four industries reported growth in new export orders in March: Printing & Related Support Activities; Textile Mills; Paper Products; and Miscellaneous Manufacturing.
-The nine industries reporting a decrease in new export orders in March — in the following order — are: Wood Products; Furniture & Related Products; Plastics & Rubber Products; Electrical Equipment, Appliances & Components; Machinery; Chemical Products; Food, Beverage & Tobacco Products; Computer & Electronic Products; and Transportation Equipment.
+Five industries reported growth in new export orders in April: Printing & Related Support Activities; Wood Products; Paper Products; Food, Beverage & Tobacco Products; and Miscellaneous Manufacturing.
+The seven industries reporting a decrease in new export orders in April — in the following order — are: Furniture & Related Products; Nonmetallic Mineral Products; Plastics & Rubber Products; Computer & Electronic Products; Machinery; Chemical Products; and Transportation Equipment.
+Six industries reported no change in exports in April compared to March.

 New Export